bsc-pm/nanos6/README.md

 This will enable many internal validity checks that may be violated with the application code is incorrect.
 In the future we may include a validation mode that will perform extensive application code validation.
 Notice that all instrumentation variants can be executed either with or without enabling the debug option.

-To debug dependencies, it is advised to reduce the problem size so that very few tasks trigger the problem, and then use let the runtime make a graphical representation of the dependency graph as shown previously.

 Processing the configuration file involves selecting at run time a runtime compiled for the corresponding instrumentation.
 This part of the bootstrap is performed by a component of the runtime called "loader".